Pastor Tim: Critical reviews

 Mike Hale of The New York Times wrote, "The noose keeps drawing tighter around the little Jennings family — an ideologically straying husband, a willful teenager acting out, bioweapons in the garage."
 Genevieve Koski of Vulture gave the episode a 4 star rating out of 5 and wrote, "If Paige and unsuspecting Pastor Tim led to this much upheaval, imagine what Henry and Stan could be capable of.
 Better hope Henry never tears his eyes off that computer and actually notices what’s going on around him."

-Ben Travers of IndieWire gave the episode an "A–" grade and wrote, "Picking up immediately after the tussle between Phillip and Stan which ended last week's episode, 'Pastor Tim' was an episode bookended by revelations — specifically secrets being shared with Elizabeth."
+Ben Travers of IndieWire gave the episode an "A–" grade and wrote, "Picking up immediately after the tussle between Philip and Stan which ended last week's episode, 'Pastor Tim' was an episode bookended by revelations — specifically secrets being shared with Elizabeth."
 Matt Brennan of Slant Magazine wrote, "It was here, in the very first episode of The Americans, that the sight of her reflection sent her tumbling through the terror of being raped more than 20 years earlier.
 No trauma can remain buried, not permanently."

 Alec Bojalad of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "The Americans is able to effortlessly plunge into these emotional depths because its taken for granted that its two main characters are forever a team in every possible way.
 Good thing for Philip and Elizabeth too as Team Jennings has a lot to deal with in 'Pastor Tim.'"
 Amy Amatangelo of Paste gave the episode a 9.5 out of 10 and wrote, "The back-to-back nature of the storytelling continues to give the show such a sense of urgency—so much so that I begin the hour already stressed out.
 Seriously, is The Americans going to pay for my new anti-wrinkle cream?
 Because I am pretty sure I watched the entire episode with a furrowed brow."